 There are people out there like you and people out there who want to help and support you and I am proud to be one of those people.

 By Chris Kershaw

-Chris is a Personal Trainer, Strength Coach, Writer and man of small stature and reader of The Discworld Series with a decade in the industry.
-He trains everyone from beginners to high level athletes.
-His favourite clients are people getting into the gym for the first time because they can make the biggest changes in their life.
+Chris is a Personal Trainer, Strength Coach, Writer and man of small stature and a massive metalhead with more than a decade in the industry.
+He trains everyone from beginners to high level athletes but beginners are his favourite.

 You can reach me through the email address email@example.com